 Loren cherished each of his newborn grandbabies and would jockey to be the first to hold them.
 He joined the love of his life in being co-directors for ‘Cousins’ Camp’, which involved crafts, games, and of course a ride in the big bus or his ‘66 convertible.
 When the love of his life, passed away, he tried to attend events and games of his 24 grandchildren and when he could, loved on his two young great-grandchildren.

 Loren came from a long line of storytellers who tell long stories.
 With his vivid imagination and love for adventure he would often be in the midst of a story and get so tickled with himself it would abruptly end with his raucous laughter and a sneeze or two.
 Loren liked a good joke, and was ornery.
 Even during his final hours he was quick-witted and had the nurses laughing and wondering if they were reading the correct medical records.

 For several years, he valiantly battled various illnesses and in his final days said, “My body is like a rusted out car—there’s not much more they can do,” but his children assured him of the complete overhaul he would be getting.
 On December 16, 2019, his earthly adventure came to an end, he got a complete restoration and was welcomed into Heaven by a great cloud of witnesses.
 On earth, innumerable friends and family are left to cherish his legacy.

-To send flowers to Loren's family, please visit our floral section.
+To send flowers to Loren's family, please visit our floral store.

 Lake View Camp